 Mr Pryslak is an institution in the Red Lake camp having been working in NW Ontario since the 1960s including holding increasingly senior posts as mapper and Resident Geologist in Red Lake.
 In addition, Mr Pryslak has held senior geological positions at major corporations, including posts with Abitibi-Price and BP Minerals and as a consulting geologist to Goldcorp and Rubicon.
-Mr Pryslak's 50 years' experience at Red Lake includes work in recent years consulting with BTU's vendor of the recently acquired Dixie Halo South project.
+Mr Pryslak's 50 years experience at Red Lake includes work in recent years consulting with BTU's vendor of the Dixie Halo South project.

 Don Mckinnon Jr.

 Mr. McKinnon has been involved in the mining exploration industry since a very young age.
 Son of Don McKinnon Sr., of Hemlo fame, Mr. McKinnon has been actively exploring mining properties in Ontario and internationally.
 This includes having been involved in managing all aspects of exploration from property acquisition and grass roots exploration, to seeing projects through to the development stage.